 Russia is in the middle of a political crisis and riding on the wave of post-Soviet cool in the West, but for all the aesthetic appreciation of a nostalgic vision of the USSR there are a generation of young musicians in the country creating a thrilling...

 High-rises towering in the dusk like dark cliffs, lilac blossoms, lightning, bonfires in the countryside and, above all this, a large radiant moon.
 This is what Russia looks like according to one of its most celebrated young underground producers, Buttechno, real name is Pavel Milyakov.
-Based in Moscow, Buttechno owes some of his fame to fashion designer Gosha Rubchinskiy, both adored and criticised within the country for being responsible for creating hype around post-Soviet aesthetics so in demand in the West.
-Milyakov is Ribchinskiy's long-term sonic collaborator: he was part of Gosha's original skate crew and used to do graphic design for the brand before concentrating on music.
-He never gave up visual art though; images, videos, artwork, has always been an integral part of the universe he constructed - full of strange rough romanticism and mystery, it provides a unique artistic perspective on the edge lands of Moscow where Milyakov is based.
+Based in Moscow, Buttechno owes some of his fame to fashion designer Gosha Rubchinskiy, both adored and criticized within the country for being responsible for creating hype around post-Soviet aesthetics so in demand in the West.
+Milyakov is Rubchinskiy's long-term sonic collaborator: he was part of Gosha's original skate crew and used to do graphic design for the brand before concentrating on music.
+He never gave up visual art though; images, videos, artwork, have always been integral parts of the universe he constructed — full of strange, rough romanticism and mystery, they form a unique artistic perspective on the edge lands of Moscow where Milyakov is based.

-Those tower block studded suburban landscapes have always been an easy visual metaphor for Russia, but for Pavel Milyakov, the form never works without the content.
-"Our Russian background is very special and valuable to our generation, but you can't just put it on top of anything", he adds.
+Those tower block-studded suburban landscapes have always been an easy visual metaphor for Russia, but for Milyakov, the form never works without the content.
+"Our Russian background is very special and valuable to our generation, but you can't just put it on top of anything," he adds.
 "You have to pay attention to what you do first of all so it doesn't turn into shallow exploitation."

 The flat in Moscow's suburb of Mariyno where Milyakov lives also happens to be the base for another Russian producer making waves on the international scene right now, Yana Kedrina, aka Kedr Livanskiy.
-Her debut LP January Sun was released in February 2016 on 2MR records, eight tracks of pure fleeting beauty, home-recorded analogue sounds organised into irregular and complex structures.
-She sings in Russian, the lyrics are dream-like and non-linear, and so is the visual narrative she creates to accompany her music; suburban trains journeys, vast fields, the graffiti-covered walls of abandoned buildings.
+Her debut LP January Sun was released in February on 2MR records; it's eight tracks of pure fleeting beauty, home-recorded analogue sounds organized into irregular and complex structures.
+She sings in Russian, the lyrics are dream-like and non-linear, and so is the visual narrative she creates to accompany her music: suburban train journeys, vast fields, the graffiti-covered walls of abandoned buildings.
 It's a scene that could be plucked out of any corner of England or Germany, but it's also a hymn to the very unremarkable corners of urban and rural Russia, spaces which you end up wandering in as a teenager.